pytorch/torchtune/docs/source/tutorials/chat.rst

 When should I use a prompt template?
 ------------------------------------

-When to use or not to use a prompt template is governed by what your desired inference behavior is.
-You should use a prompt template in the following scenarios:

-1. You are running inference on the base model and it was pre-trained with a prompt template
-2. You want to prime a fine-tuned model to expect a certain prompt structure on inference for a specific task
+Whether or not to use a prompt template is governed by what your desired inference behavior is.
+You should use a prompt template if you are running inference on the base model and it was pre-trained with a prompt template, or you want to prime a fine-tuned model to expect a certain prompt structure on inference for a specific task.

-It is not strictly necessary to fine-tune with a prompt template, but generally you want the model to perform some sort of task, which will require some formatting of the prompt.
+It is not strictly necessary to fine-tune with a prompt template, but generally specific tasks will require specific templates.
 For example, the :class:`~torchtune.data.SummarizeTemplate` provides a lightweight structure to prime your fine-tuned model for prompts asking to summarize text.
+This would wrap around the user message, with the assistant message untouched.

 .. code-block:: python